RamboWasReal/RamboWasReal/README.md

 -->

 I am a fullstack software engineer from Canada
-- 🔭 Working on multiple frontend and backend project using React and Rails
+- 🔭 Working on multiple frontend and backend project using React, React-Native and laravel

 <br>
 ## Connect with me